Psychologist, Acute Rehab - BC Children’s Hospital & Sunny Hill Health Cent at PHSA

 Sunny Hill Health Centre for Children (SHHC) provides specialized development and rehabilitation services to BC children, youth and their families.

-BCCH and SHHC are part of the Provincial Health Services Authority (PHSA).
+BCCH and SHHC is part of the Provincial Health Services Authority (PHSA).

 The Provincial Health Services Authority (PHSA) plans, manages and evaluates specialized health services with the BC health authorities to provide equitable and cost-effective health care for people throughout the province.
 Our values reflect our commitment to excellence and include: Respect people – Be compassionate – Dare to innovate – Cultivate partnerships – Serve with purpose.